Unmarked graves, an ‘ugly history’: W.Va. weighs mine safety

 —-

-When he took to the House floor to decry the bill, Evans recalled the miners who lost their lives because of lax safety in West Virginia coal mines — and he spoke of the derelict burial ground called Little Egypt.

-Last year, 10 people died while working in coal mines across the U.S., including six in West Virginia.
-Four West Virginians have died in mines so far this year.
-The last major mining disaster — at West Virginia’s Upper Big Branch, in which 29 people died — was in 2010 and resulted in a coal operator being convicted of a misdemeanor for conspiring to willfully violate safety standards.
-He was sentenced to one year in prison.

-Mike Hairston, 75, lives on Jed Bottom Road between the shaft of the old Jed mine and the graveyard.
+Mike Hairston, 75, lives near the shaft of the old Jed Mine and the graveyard.
 He is the last of four generations of Hairston men to work the mines.

-He’s known about Little Egypt since he was a child but has never been there, he said.

-He recalled the day 15 years ago when a woman from Florida pulled up.
-She said she was looking for a place called Little Egypt where she’d been told one of her ancestors was buried.
-She’d stopped at the county courthouse for information, but couldn’t find anyone who knew anything about it.

-As Evans gazed at the burial plots, rain cascading over the hood of his jacket, he offered a brief prayer: “Lord, I ask that you bless the souls that left us and departed us in that mine.”
+As Evans gazed at the burial plots, rain cascading over the hood of his jacket, he offered a brief prayer.

 “They didn’t get the recognition they deserved at the time,” he said.
 “What they got were these laws that were put in place to prevent disasters like this from happening again.”